Newark New Jersey

-The Cathedral Basilica of the Sacred Heart
+Newark's famous cherry blossoms frame the Cathedral Basilica of the Sacred Heart

 A tour of Ballantine House at the Newark Museum

 A seafood dinner at family-owned Portuguese eatery Seabra's Marisqueira

 Dancers at Portugal Day Festival

 New Jersey Devils on the ice

 Fall foliage along the riverfront

 Fans cheer on professional soccer team New York Red Bulls at the state-of-the-art Red Bull Arena

 A vibrant urban center just minutes from New York City